 Casey Neistat is Right!

-I now totally understand why Casey Neistat keeps all his gear systematically organised and on display.
+I now understand why Casey Neistat keeps all his gear systematically organised and on display.
 It actually makes a lot of sense.

 • SuperSlim USB Keyboard.